krsboone/Pine-scripts/README.md

 Configs:
 1. Lookback range (how far back to examine)
 2. Measure offset (how many candles back to beging lookback)
 3. Weighting (gives returned values more strength.
-Default = 4, so roughly you can expect a 10% move to yield a 4 or a 20% move to tield an 8)
+Default = 4, so roughly you can expect a 10% move to yield a 4 or a 20% move to yield an 8)